-Swargashram (Heavenly Abode) as the name connotes is a beautiful place that lies in picturesque surroundings at the foot of Himalayas.
+Swargashram (Heavenly Abode) as the name connotes is a beautiful place that lies in picturesque surroundings at the foot of the Himalayas.
 Likewise, It is the spiritual ground of Rishikesh with ashrams and temples.
 It lies on the left bank of the Ganges between Rishikesh and Laxman jhula.

 Certainly, the areas offer a healthy and spiritual living environment.
 This place is very popular among foreign tourists as well as among locals, because of its ethnic touch.
 In the same vein, several religious activities, like chanting, meditation, aarti takes place inside the Swarg Ashram.
 Additionally, the ashram also has different stores, shopping complexes, cafes, parks, libraries, hotels, and restaurants.

-Apart from these, ayurvedic dispensaries, meditation centers, Sanskrit Schools, of this ashram facilitate to its visitors.
+Apart from these, ayurvedic dispensaries, meditation centers, Sanskrit Schools, of this ashram facilitate its visitors.
 Besides these, there are various caves, temples, rooms for students, pilgrims, priests, and travelers within Ashrams.
 A trust of the name “Kali Kamliwala Kshetra” maintains the Swargashram.